 Never a Self-Made Woman: Krusche says she got into engineering to be closer to her boyfriend, Luke.
 However it's downplayed to the point that it might as well not exist.
 1.)
-Luke is mentioned three times and one of them is a bonus area.
+Luke is mentioned three times and one of them is in a bonus area.
 2.)
-She was already 'grathmelding missles for fun' before she met him.
+She was already "grathmelding missiles for fun" before she met him.

 Shurelia, nice job forcing Frelia to drop a lot of what arable land Metafalss had in the first place.

 Lyner, nice job forcing Shurelia to wake up and thereby waking Mir up.
 She herself calls him on it.
 She's happy he did it but says it was the wrong decision.

 No Sense of Direction: Shurelia, considering she finds herself lost easily in her own tower (on top of being over 700 years old), not to mention everywhere else.